 1.6.
 Encumbrance: Any lien, claim, easement, attachment, option, right to acquire an interest, lease, license, sublease, occupancy contract, encroachment, covenant, charge, security interest, mortgage, pledge, easement, restriction on use, conditional sale or other title retention agreement or defect in title

 1.7.
 IANA Intellectual Property: All rights owned, held or controlled by the IETF Trust throughout the world in the names “Internet Assigned Numbers Authority” and “IANA”, including all associated designs and logos, and all derivatives, variants, combinations and modifications thereof and all Internet domain names including any material portion of any of the foregoing.
-Without limiting the foregoing, as of the Effective Date the registered trademarks and domain names set forth in Exhibit D are included in the IANA Intellectual Property, as the same may be amended from time to time.
+Without limiting the foregoing, as of the Effective Date the registered trademarks and domain names set forth in Exhibit D are included in the IANA Intellectual Property,

+Reasons for deletion

+We can not put any future arrangement takes place without a need to revise the agreement and approve it collectively

 1.8.
 IANA Names Services: Those services so designated in Exhibit A.